 ← All articles

-Nuclear Fallout Calculator Explained: Science Behind the Tool
+Nuclear Impact Calculator Explained: Science Behind the Tool

 The Science Behind Nuclear Impact Calculators

-Nuclear fallout calculators use well-established physics models derived from decades of nuclear testing data.
-Our tool models the effects of a 2 megaton thermonuclear weapon — roughly the yield of a modern strategic warhead.
+Nuclear impact calculators use well-established physics models derived from decades of nuclear testing data.
+Our tool models the effects of a variety of nuclear and thermonuclear weapons.

 Blast Effects Modeling